islamelhady/mymovies/README.md

 # MyMovies

-Android app that lists favourite 10  movies,
+Android app that show favourite movies with some features come with it

 ## Getting Started
  You don’t need a backend service to load this list of items.